IskandarAyuphan/psychological-aspects-and-bmi/questionnaire.md

 ### Perceived Stress Scale-10 (PSS-10)

-In the last month, how often have you felt or thought a certain way?
+In the **last month**, how often have you felt or thought a certain way?
+0 - Never
+1 - Almost never
+2 - Sometimes
+3 - Fairly often
+4 - Very often

 | Item Code | Question Item |
 |-----------|---------------|
 | S1        | In the last month, how often have you been upset because of something that happened unexpectedly? |